DU-O (2019)

 for two kissers, two instrumentalists and one spotlight - 7 minutes

 First, I sonically explored different types of kisses and created a sound database that I wanted to work with.
-Next, I drew data from user interactions on the digital dating platform Tinder as a base for building a serialist framework.
-I constructed mathematical rows based on my swiping preferences and the public data of the people I matched with (such as age, distance and their pictures).
-This process resulted in 6 variations of 1 serialist row.
+Next, I drew on data from user interactions on the digital dating platform Tinder as a base for building a serialist framework.
+I constructed mathematical rows based on my swiping preferences and the public data of the people I matched with (such as age, distance, and their pictures).
+This process resulted in six variations of one serialist row.

-The composition’s mathematical nature combined with the spontaneousness and intimacy of the act of kissing serves as a musical reflection on the paradox of human dating through electronic devices.
+The composition’s mathematical nature combined with the spontaneity and intimacy of the act of kissing serves as a musical reflection on the paradox of human dating through electronic devices.